Pivot Point Calculator

 What is a Pivot Point Calculator?

-A pivot point calculator generates key support and resistance levels based on the previous day's high, low, and close prices.
-Pivot points are one of the oldest and most reliable technical analysis tools, widely used by floor traders and institutions.
+A pivot point calculator computes key support and resistance levels based on the previous session's high, low, and close prices.
+Floor traders have used these levels for decades.

 Key Features